the-teachingRSE-project/competencies/intro.md

 Being an outcome of a community workshop held in Paderborn, Germany in February 2023 this paper tries for the first time(FIXME: ? true?) to define which competencies are required to participate in modern digital sciences.
-Some of these competencies are required in more depth, therefore, giving rise to the trade of the RSE: scientific personnel that specializes in writing research software that facilitates work in all stages of the research cycle.
+Some of these competencies are required in more depth, therefore, giving rise to the trade of the RSE: scientific personnel that specialises in writing research software that facilitates work in all stages of the research cycle.
-Due to their generality, these competencies are often shared between RSE specializations, and we believe they are also relevant for domains outside of the RSE community.
+Due to their generality, these competencies are often shared between RSE specialisations, and we believe they are also relevant for domains outside of the RSE community.

 But knowing a set of competencies is not enough, therefore we discuss explicitly how to make people aware that these skills are required and how these are taught(FIXME: Do we want to add this pedagogical dimension?).
-In order to also facilitate structural change in the German research institution landscape we will discuss the organizations and structures that support this change and educate new RSEs.
+In order to also facilitate structural change in the German research institution landscape we will discuss the organisations and structures that support this change and educate new RSEs.
 The discussion in this paper is meant to be general.
 Therefore, we will discuss domain specific applications in an appendix.

 ---